 DIRECTIONS TO NEXT STOP: Turn right from the pub and in a half block, head west over a third pedestrian bridge, which crosses I-25.
 Immediately on the other side of the bridge is the next stop.

 2501 16th St.

-After crossing the bridge, you've entered LoHi, one of Denver's newest and fastest growing neighborhoods.
+After crossing the bridge, you've entered LoHi, one of Denver's newest and fastest-growing neighborhoods.
 Ale House at Amato's is a great introduction to this hip section of town.
 While no beer is brewed here, the restaurant is owned jointly by Wynkoop and Breckenridge breweries and features 42 craft beers on tap, including several rare and hard to find Colorado microbrews.
-The staff is beer savy and will work with you to find the perfect selection, whether it's light, hoppy, malty or complex (and your beer, of course, will be poured into the appropriate style glass).
-The entire roof of the bar is an open air beer garden with outdoor fireplaces and sweeping views of downtown Denver.
+The staff is beer savvy and will work with you to find the perfect selection, whether it's light, hoppy, malty or complex (and your beer, of course, will be poured into the appropriate style glass).
+The entire roof of the bar is an open-air beer garden with outdoor fireplaces and sweeping views of downtown Denver.
 It's especially pretty at twilight when the sun sets over the visible Rocky Mountains to the west.